We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Learn more about heart disease here.

-The AHA also states that those who have already had a heart attack should take any medications a doctor prescribes.
+The American Heart Association (AHA) states that those who have already had a heart attack should take any medications a doctor prescribes.
 Taking prescription medication can lower the risk of experiencing another heart attack.

 People who are monitoring their heart health should also attend follow-up appointments and contact a doctor if they notice any new or worsening symptoms.

-A person should contact a doctor if they believe that they are experiencing any symptoms that may indicate a heart condition.
+People should contact a doctor if they believe they are experiencing any symptoms that may indicate a heart condition.
 These symptoms can include:

 A doctor will perform tests to diagnose any conditions that can affect heart health.
 They will also determine a treatment plan to monitor and treat any symptoms of a heart condition.